 Diagnostics for unified routing

-Unified routing helps you assign a work item to the agent or queue who's best suited to handle it, based on the agent's skills and the entities that are related to the work item.
-Routing diagnostics will provide visibility into work item classification and assignment events when using unified routing.
+Unified routing helps you assign a work item to the best suited agent or queue to handle it, based on the agent skills and the entities that are related to the work item.
+Routing diagnostics gives a granular view of each of the routed records to help you understand and self diagnose issues that occur in classification and assignment of work items.

 Enable routing diagnostics

 To see data related to work items and their status, you need to enable routing diagnostics.

 In Dynamics 365, go to one of the apps, and perform the following steps.

 On the Routing diagnostics page, select Turn on routing diagnostics.

 In the confirmation message that appears, select Yes.

 You'll see that a list of new work items start to appear.
 However, the work items may not appear on your screen immediately.

 After you enable diagnostics, the data will be stored in Microsoft Dataverse.
 The diagnostics data can affect the storage capacity.
 The data for routed records might consume more space in comparison to other types of work items.
 You can select Turn off diagnostics to disable diagnostics.